 Kyrgyzstan - Telecoms, Mobile and Broadband - Statistics and Analyses

 Fixed broadband penetration continues to grow strongly but from a very small base.
-Penetration in Kyrgyzstan remains very low mainly due to the dominance of the mobile platform.
-In addition, the limited and declining number of fixed telephone lines is restricting more widespread development.
-Over the next five years to 2023 low to moderate growth is expected from this small base.
+It remains very low mainly due to the dominance of the mobile platform.
+In addition, the limited and declining number of fixed telephone lines is restricting more widespread development of fixed broadband.
+Over the next five years to 2024 low to moderate growth is expected from this small base.

-The mobile subscriber growth rate in Kyrgyzstan has slowed considerably over the past four years due to a saturated mobile subscriber market.
-Further slow growth is also predicted over the next five years to 2023.
-Although there are four mobile networks in operation, the market is dominated by the two operators; Sky Mobile (Beeline) and MegaCom.
+The mobile subscriber growth rate in Kyrgyzstan has slowed considerably over the past four years due to a mature mobile market.

 Mobile broadband continues to grow strongly in Kyrgyzstan.
-The mobile broadband subscriber penetration has grown strongly over the past six years driven by a mature mobile subscriber base and rollout of faster 4G mobile networks.
+The mobile broadband subscriber penetration has grown strongly over the past five years.
 4G networks now cover over 50% of the nation as the major mobile operators gain momentum in their rollouts.

 Mobile broadband continues to grow strongly.

 MegaCom has launched a ‘Safe City’ project in the capital Bishkek

 The major mobile operators continue to rollout out 4G LTE mobile networks.